tomjoht/documentation-theme-jekyll/pages/overview/troubleshooting.md

 Then type `kill -9 22298` where "22298" is the PID.

+### Pygments not installed

+The config file requires pygments for the highlighter.
+You must [download and install Pygments]([pygments](http://pygments.org/download/)), which requires Python, in order to use this syntax highlighter.
+If you don't want to bother with Pygments, open the configuration file and change `pygments` to `rouge`.

+## PDF issues

-## "page 0" cross references in the PDF
+### "page 0" cross references in the PDF

  If you see "page 0" cross-references in the PDF, the URL doesn't exist.
 Check to make sure you actually included this page in the build.

  If it's not a page but rather a file, you need to add a class to the file so that your print stylesheet excludes the counter from it.
 Try adding `class="noCrossRef"` as an attribute to the link.
 In the css/printstyles.css file, there is a style that should remove the counter from anchor elements with this class.

+ ### The PDF is blank

+ Check the prince-file-list.txt file in the output to see if it contains links.
+If not, you have something wrong with the logic in the prince-file-list.txt file.
+Check the conditions.html file in your _includes to see if the audience specified in your configuration file aligns with the buildAudience in the conditions.html file